 If you are setting rank-based traffic light feedback, the numbers entered in the green and amber rank brackets refer to the bidder's rank on lots.
 If you are setting proximity-based traffic light feedback, the numbers in the rank brackets refer to the percentage difference to the lowest bid, or to the bid target.

 This provides bidders with feedback about winning bids.
-It can be configured to provide the bidder with different variations of feedback based upon whether or not they are currently winning lots.
+It can be configured to provide the bidder with different variations of feedback based on whether or not they are currently winning lots.
+The winning result will only be shown at the end of each round.

-- Show bid status: Indicates to bidders whether or not they are winning a lot.
+- Show winning status: Indicates to bidders whether or not they are winning a lot.
 Winning bids are marked with a green star and losing bids are marked with a gray x.

-- Show bid value: Displays to bidders the value of the bid for each lot they are winning.
+- Show winning value: Displays to bidders the value of the bid for each lot they are winning.

-- Show bid share: Displays the percentage share of each lot they are winning.
+- Show winning share: Displays the percentage share of each lot they are winning.

 This provides bidders with their rank on each lot.
 The feedback can be based on one of the event's cost calculation formulas or bid sheet columns.
 Rank-based feedback is more effective when there is good bid coverage.